mermaid-js/mermaid/docs/classDiagram.md

 ```
 classDiagram
 class Shape
-callback Shape "callbackFunction" "This is a tooltip for a callback"
+click Shape call callbackFunction() "This is a tooltip for a callback"
 ```

 ```